-At the Tritton mine the focus in the last year has been on improving execution of operational plans to move from a "just-in-time" approach of ore extraction to having an inventory of blasted ore always available, which then puts pressure on improving the productivity of the ore load and haul processes.
-As the pressure points in the mining process changed, the focus has been on improving availability and utilisation of the haul truck fleet - to that end a number of operational initiatives were successfully implemented along with a significant capital investment in mid-life rebuilds of the haul truck fleet.
+At the Tritton mine the focus in the last year has been on improving execution of operational plans and reliability of the mining equipment fleet.
+Improved compliance with operational plans resulted in broken ore stocks being consistently available.
+This enabled focus to then move to improving availability and utilisation of the haul truck fleet, in order to move more ore.
+To facilitate the required improvements in haul fleet utilisation and availability a number of operational initiatives were successfully implemented along with a significant capital investment in mid-life rebuilds.

 The geometry of the Tritton orebody is changing (decreasing in dip and increasing in width) which necessitates a change in mining method.
 The change in mining method involves transitioning from transverse stopes to a longitudinal retreat method.
 First stope production from this changed sequence commenced towards the end of the financial year.
-The new mining extraction method will realise cost savings from reducing the percentage of cement required in paste backfill and less foot-wall waste development.
+The new mining extraction method will realise cost savings from reducing the percentage of cement required in paste backfill and less footwall waste development.
 Conversion of the mine to fully longitudinal retreat stoping will be progressive until the middle of the new financial year.

-At the North East mine the focus over the last year has been on ensuring sufficient decline and ore drive development to provide enough developed ore stocks, which in turn has facilitated productivity improvements.
-The annual output from this mine is significantly less than Tritton, so mine equipment utilisation is comparatively lower, matching the mining fleet to the size of the ore body and then sharing the same equipment with Tritton mine has improved productively and costs.
-Due to the narrow, steep dipping nature of the lenses being mined grade control drilling is generally only undertaken to cover the next 3-6 month window.
+At the North-East mine the focus over the last year has been on ensuring sufficient decline and ore drive development to enable consistency of ore production, which in turn has facilitated productivity improvements.
+Due to the narrow, steep dipping nature of the lenses being mined, grade control drilling is generally only undertaken to cover the next 3-6 month window.
 During the final quarter of the year a grade control drilling programme identified higher grade resources than anticipated - stope designs were revised resulting in higher mined grades.